gvwilson/sensibleadventures/iffy/iffy.md

 With a tilt of her frying pan and a single practiced flip of her spatula, Aunt Naggie slid two perfectly fried eggs into Uncle Jack's bowl.
-Without so much as a grunt of acknowledgment, he took the entire basket of naan from the center of table in one hand and his plate with the other and disappeared back into his cabin.
+Without so much as a grunt of acknowledgment, her husband took the entire basket of naan from the center of table in one hand and his plate with the other and disappeared back into his cabin.
-As the door closed,
+Just before the door closed
 Iffy heard glass clink and something gurgle out of a bottle.

 Aunt Naggie let out the breath she'd been holding